What is GC Services? How to Remove From Credit Report

 Will paying off GC Services improve my credit score?

 Paying off GC Services can have a positive impact on your credit score, as it eliminates the outstanding debt.
-However, the initial negative listing may still remain on your credit report for a certain period, typically seven years from the date of the first delinquency.
+However, the initial negative listing may remain on your credit report for a certain period, typically seven years from the date of the first delinquency.

 Can I negotiate a lower settlement amount with GC Services?